valtimo-platform/valtimo-documentation/release-notes/major10/10.3.0/valtimo-frontend-libraries.md

 * **Added dropdown list to case search**

   It is now possible to use a multiselect dropdown or a single select dropdown when searching to cases.
 This can be configured in the admin menu.
-The dropdown list can only
+More information [here](../../../using-valtimo/document/configuring-search-fields.md).

 ## Bugfixes